DevKerolesMezare/FileMonitoringService-WindowsService/README.md

 # FileMonitoringService - Windows Service

-## Overview
-A Windows Service that monitors a folder for new files, renames them using a GUID, moves them to a destination folder, deletes the originals, and logs all operations.
+A Windows Service built with C# that monitors a folder for new files, renames them using GUIDs, moves them to a destination folder, deletes the original files, and logs all operations.

 ## Features

-- Folder monitoring for new files.
+- Real-time folder monitoring
-- File renaming with GUID for uniqueness.
+- Automatic file renaming using GUIDs
-- Move files to destination folder and delete originals.
+- File transfer to destination folder
+- Automatic deletion of source files
-- Logging of all operations.
+- Logging system for tracking operations
-- Dynamic configuration via `App.config`.
+- Dynamic configuration using App.config

+## Technologies Used

+- C#
+- .NET Framework
+- Windows Services
+- File System Monitoring
+- App.config

+## Important Notes

-- **Important:** Source and destination folders must be created manually before running the service, as the service does not create them automatically.
+- Source and destination folders must be created manually before running the service.
+- The service does not create folders automatically.

 ## Installation

-1. Build the project to generate `FileMonitoringService.exe`.
+1. Build the project to generate `FileMonitoringService.exe`
-2. Ensure that the source and destination folders exist.
+2. Create the source and destination folders
-3. Open Command Prompt as Administrator.
+3. Open Command Prompt as Administrator
-4. Install the service:
+4. Install the service